stldsa/dsa-ntc-handbook/Security.md

 ## Securing your identity in the commit log

 Some contributors choose to separate their political work from other spheres.
+When pushing work to a git host like Github or Gitlab there are two primary safeguards available: hiding your email address and using an entirely separate account.
+The latter (literally creating a second account with the hosting service) can be cumbersome, but a good choice if you want no connection between a public persona and your DSA-related work.

+In addition, it's always a good idea to commit from a host-provided `noreply` email address.
+This limits exposure of your details to bots or other users who gain access to a repo.
 If you would like to commit using a different name or email address you can override the local git configuration from a repository.
-Gitlab has instructions for setting up an anonymous account-specific email address [here](https://docs.gitlab.com/ee/user/profile/index.html#use-an-automatically-generated-private-commit-email).
-Github has a similar functionality.
+See more detailed documentation for [Gitlab](https://docs.gitlab.com/ee/user/profile/index.html#use-an-automatically-generated-private-commit-email) and [Github](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address).

 ```shell
 # Within a dsa repository